 Cinnamon Bazaar

 What: Part of Vivek Singh’s Cinnamon Collection, this Covent Garden site boasts a colourful interior and laid-back atmosphere.
 Cinnamon Bazaar’s daily afternoon tea swaps out cucumber sandwiches for authentic Indian alternatives.
-Alongside a range of teas, including ginger and cardamom masala chai, a selection of snacks is on offer – we particularly like the papadi chaat (crisp wheat puffs with tamarind, yoghurt and chickpea vermicelli) and the pistachio cake with rosewater marshmallow.
+Alongside a range of teas, including an Indian masala chai, a selection of snacks is on offer, from samosa chaat (crisp wheat puffs with tamarind chutney) to masala fish finger sandwiches and saffron and pistachio macarons.

 Book now: Cinnamon Bazaar